skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **vel_rescale** *(string)* - Default: *'momentum'*

-  Determines the direction of the momentum to be adjusted after a hop to conserve the total energy.
+  This argument determines the direction of the momentum to be adjusted after a hop to conserve the total energy.
   If there is not enough kinetic energy in this direction, the hop is rejected and the running state is switched back to the original state.

   + *'energy'*: Simply rescale the nuclear velocities.